 Conclusion

-As Japan is facing a skilled labor shortage, demand for skilled workers will grow in the coming years.
-By learning skills such as cybersecurity, green engineering, IoT engineering etc, job seekers can secure a good job in Japan’s job market.
+As Japan faces a skilled labor shortage, the demand for skilled workers is expected to increase in the coming years.
+Job seekers who acquire skills such as cybersecurity, green engineering, IoT engineering, and more can secure positions in in-demand jobs in Japan's job market.
 In addition to the skills mentioned above, adaptability and willingness to learn and grow is key to success in Japan’s fast paced business environment.
 Japan is a mix of old and new, foreign workers can have a great experience here.
 By understanding Japan’s needs and using their skills foreign workers can contribute to Japan’s growth.

 If you are someone who is planning to move to Japan for work purposes, then upskilling through Edsteller should be your choice.
 It can be robotics or cybersecurity and many more, depending upon your area of interest.
 Their courses are designed specially to prepare your company for your brighter future.